arsartyom/CollectionChallenges/README.md

 }
 middleNode(of: l)?.value // prints 18
 ```
 ### Challenge 3: Reverse a linked list.   @Here can be problems because of copying of references of Node objects.
-I understand it but take care of it later.
+I understand it but I will take care of it later.
 Create a function that reverses a linked list.
 You do this by manipulating the nodes so
 that they’re linked in the other direction.
 For example:
 «// before.